 The Master Planning process for the redevelopment of Waterloo Estate and the ‘Metro Quarter’, the buildings above the site of the Metro on Cope St and Botany Road, is a lengthy process expected to take during 12 to 18 months.

 The image below shows every stage of Waterloo Master Planning, as well as the phase we are currently in.
 The Waterloo Capacity Building project led by Inner Sydney Voice will independently support and resource residents during each step of the way until Land & Housing Corporation (LAHC) and Urban Growth (UG) lodge a Master Plan proposal with the Department of Planning and Environment (DPE).

 The first phase of community consultation, called ‘Visioning’, was delivered in October and November by KJA consultants for Land & Housing Corporation.
 This was a high level vision exercise aimed at gathering what people like and don’t like about the area, and what they would like to see in the future.

 This part of the community consultation is now finished.
 A report written by KJA has been released in May 2018 by LAHC.
 It collates what was said during the workshops, the pop-up sessions and the community day on Waterloo Green.
 This report informs the general principles of the redevelopment, based on what the community had to say during the engagement process.

-The Master Planning team contracted by LAHC & UG is now preparing different options that reflect diverse possibilities for the future Waterloo.
+The Master Planning team contracted by LAHC & UG has prepared different options that reflect diverse possibilities for the future Waterloo.